UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 You may wonder why we are doing so much work just to center and scale our variables.
-Can't we just manually scale and center the `Area` and `Smoothness` variables ourselves before building our $K$-nearest neighbor model?
+Can't we just manually scale and center the `Area` and `Smoothness` variables ourselves before building our K-nearest neighbors model?
 Well, technically *yes*; but doing so is error-prone.
 In particular, we might accidentally forget to apply the same centering / scaling when making predictions, or accidentally apply a *different* centering / scaling than what